rabbitmq/rabbitmq-website/site/kubernetes/operator/using-operator.md

 If Pod security policies are not enabled, skip to <a href="#create">Create a RabbitMQ Instance</a> below.

 The `Role` and `RoleBinding` should be created before a `RabbitmqCluster` instance is created.
-It's ok to create a binding that refers to a non-existing
+It's ok to create a binding refers to a non-existing
 Service Account or User.
 The Operator creates a Service Account using the pattern `INSTANCE-NAME-server`.
 For example, a `RabbitmqCluster` named
 'mycluster' will generate a Service Account named `mycluster-server`.
 In order to allow a Service Account to use PSPs, a Role with the verb 'use' must be bound to the Service Account.
 For example: